 Spring rain is great for your flowers and garden, but not so great if all that water is leaking into your basement.
-If you have puddles on your basement floor every time it rains, you're not alone.
-Many houses have basement water problems.
+If you notice water in your basement after it rains, you're not alone.
+Many homes have basement water problems.
 The first step to solving your basement water problems for good is to understand why water leaks into the basement.

 Causes of basement leaks